 Interesting features:

 Conventional Routing: The router has a hook called mapUnknownRoutes which allows a developer to plug in custom code to govern the router's behavior when no route match is found.
-It can be used simple to show a "not-found" view or a callback function can be supplied to allow the developer the capability to completely conventionally map route info to modules.
+It can be used simply to swho a "not-found" view or a callback function can be supplied to allow the developer the capability to completely conventionally map route info to modules.
 You can also turn on a default convention which maps route paths to module paths (not really recommended of course.)
 See http://durandaljs.com/documentation/Using-The-Router.html#handling-unknown-routes

 Route Guards: At the router level there is a hook called guardRoute.
 Before any module is resolved to handle a route, this hook is invoked allowing a router-level security mechanism.
 This is often used to implement security.
 For example, the developer can store a list of roles as part of his route config object, then use that to allow/deny navigation at the router level before a controller is ever resolved.
 The guard callback can return a boolean or a redirect string.
 It can also return a promise for either.